 Foreign currency risk is managed by aligning the currency of loans and borrowings to the currency of non-euro investments.
 The Investment Manager frequently monitors its remaining exposure to foreign currencies and may use derivatives to reduce this exposure accordingly but has no requirement to do so.
 No foreign currency derivatives were held during the current or prior years.
-Subsequent to the year end, and as described in note 12c, to manage BEPIF's exposure to GBP, Preference Interests and dividend payable of €429m of were converted to an equivalent value of GBP-denominated Preference Interests (GBP 358m).
+Subsequent to the year end, and as described in notes 4b.IV and 12c, to manage BEPIF's exposure to GBP, RCF debt of €160m, and Preference Interests and dividend payable of €429m were converted to an equivalent value of GBP-denominated RCF debt (GBP 136m) and Preference Interests (GBP 358m).